Kai Kara-France: Ultimate Fighting Championship

 Kara-France next faced former UFC Bantamweight Champion Cody Garbrandt on 11 December 2021, at UFC 269.
 He won the fight via TKO in the first round.
 The win also earned Kara-France his second consecutive Performance of the Night bonus award.

 Kara-France faced Askar Askarov on 26 March 2022, at UFC on ESPN 33.
 He spoiled Askarov's undefeated record, handing him his first loss via unanimous decision.

 Kara-France faced former flyweight champion Brandon Moreno in a rematch on 30 July 2022, with the interim UFC Flyweight Championship on the line, at UFC 277.
 He lost the fight via TKO in the third round.
 The bout earned him his fourth Fight of the Night award.

 Kara-France was scheduled to face Alex Perez on 12 February 2023, at UFC 284.
 However, Kara-France was pulled out of the fight, citing a knee injury.

 Kara-France faced Amir Albazi on 3 June 2023, at UFC on ESPN 46.
 He lost the fight via a highly controversial split decision.
 19 out of 21 media outlets scored the bout in favor of Kara-France.

 Kara-France was scheduled to face Manel Kape on 10 September 2023, at UFC 293.
 However Kara-France pulled out of the fight in late August after suffering a concussion during training, and was replaced by Felipe dos Santos.

-Kara-France faced Steve Erceg on 18 August 2024, at UFC 305.
+Kara-France faced former UFC Flyweight Championship challenger Steve Erceg on 18 August 2024, at UFC 305.
 He won the fight by technical knockout in the first round.
 This fight earned him another Performance of the Night award.

 Kara-France was reportedly scheduled to face Alexandre Pantoja for the UFC Flyweight Championship on 12 April 2025, at UFC 314.
 However, for unknown reasons, the bout was reportedly moved to 7 June 2025 at UFC 316 but never came to fruition.
 The bout was rescheduled and took place on 28 June 2025 at UFC 317.
 Kara-France lost the fight via a rear-naked choke submission in the third round.

 On 18 November 2025, it was reported that Kara-France was removed from the UFC rankings after announcing a year-long hiatus from competition to focus on personal matters.